Hub-OS/documentation-website/docs/02-server/04-lua-api/07-players.md

 Displays an emote above the player. `emote_id` is the name of an animation state in the emotes animation.

+An invalid `emote_id` will hide an existing emote.

 ### `Net.exclusive_player_emote(player_id, emoter_id, emote_id)`

 - `emoter_id`: a `bot_id` or `player_id`